 - GREEN: your network performance was good.

-Any unusual behavior (in Red or Yellow) will also trigger an event.
+Any unusual behavior will also trigger an event.
 In the example below, one of the WAN connections went down.
 We see that as yellow in the Summary bar to the right.
 We also see the cause in the Recent Events below.

 Internet Speed Test

-The Firewalla app will show the internet speed test results for a running 7 day period, and provide you with a chart showing your download/upload speeds over time.
-You can also tap in to see precise results.
+The Firewalla app will show the Internet speed test results over a 7-day period and provide you with a chart showing your download/upload speeds over time.
+You can tap in to see details.

-- Due to how speed test servers are located (and also test load), the accuracy of the tests depends on where you are at, the time of the test, and the load of the test servers.
+Due to the location of speed test servers and the test load, the accuracy of the tests can vary.
 If you see results that are not accurate, please verify with a desktop speed test program.
-(Firewalla can not guarantee the test results to be perfect)
+Firewalla cannot guarantee the test results are perfect.

-If the Automatic Speed Test is activated, a chart with download speed will be shown on the box main page, to help you identify any significant drop in performance.
+If the Automatic Speed Test is activated, a chart with download speed will be shown on the box's main page to help you identify any significant drop in performance.